 Deported After Living In The U.S. For 26 Years, He Navigates A New Life In Mexico

-When 29-year-old Gilberto Olivas-Bejarano first returned to his birth home, the Mexican city of León, he didn't speak the native language.
+When 29-year-old Gilberto Olivas-Bejarano first returned to his birth country of Mexico, he didn't speak the native language.

 "I barely speak Spanish now," he says.

-He arrived in León alone, and today, nearly two years since his deportation, Olivas-Bejarano has still not seen his family in person.
+He arrived in León alone, and today, nearly two years since his deportation, Olivas-Bejarano has still not seen his parents or siblings in person.

 Sitting in his small apartment, furnished with hand-me-downs, he pores over a homemade photo album of pictures printed off Facebook.
 It's filled with memories from his former life in America — picnics, a Pride parade, birthdays with his family back in Tulsa, Oklahoma.